 - If you change your mind, or decide the certificate is no longer required, your application fee will not be refunded.

 - Documents provided as proof of identity may have their authenticity verified through the online Certificate Validation Service (CertValid) and the National Document Verification Service (DVS).

-To make sure that you have all the information and documentation you need to complete this transaction, please visit Registry of Births, Deaths and Marriages.
+To make sure that you have all the information and documentation you need to complete this transaction, please visit the Registry of Births, Deaths and Marriages website.